 The Huggins-Grube Protocol is an integrated system that incorporates multiple safety factors to enhance immune recovery.
 The Huggins-Grube Protocol is devoted to providing not only education, but also alternatives to dental materials and procedures that may be connected to a variety of health issues.

-Over the past decades since 1968, we have developed a system guided by blood chemistries that have established what we call the Stability Point.
+Over the past decades since 1968, Dr. Huggins had developed a system guided by blood chemistries that have established what he called the Stability Point.
 Hospitals use what are called “normal ranges” for blood reports.
 Normal encompasses, by definition, 95.56% of the population.
 This population consists mainly of sick people in the hospital and patients who are visiting doctors for some health problem.
 Do you want to be compared with them?

 The “Stability Point”, or sometimes Stability Range is much more narrow and is aimed toward the chemistries of people who are in good health.
 It is a good target to test any new drug or treatment to see if it is good or bad for people.
 When chemistries move toward the Stability Point, you are doing what you should be doing.
 If the chemistry moves away from the Stability areas, you are doing damage to the patient.
 Now, sometimes the chemistry must compensate for lows by going high for awhile and vice-versa, but that is why we need trained doctors to interpret the changes in chemistry.